 Trailer Wiring Harness–Common Plug Ends by Trailer Type

 Boat trailer with surge breaks: Commonly uses 5-way flat plugs.
-On rare occasions, they may also use 6-way round or 7-way RV blade plugs.
+They may also use 6-way round or 7-way RV blade plugs on rare occasions.

 Camper trailers generally have 7-way RV blade plugs.
 At times they may also use 6-way round or 7-way round plugs.